Commissioned by the UN in Geneva, Women at the Table and the US Mission to the UN.

 - Ongoing support

-After initial Skype conversations with the US Mission to the UN, we travelled to Geneva to lead a workshop with stakeholders.
-We like to incorporate a number of interactive exercises into our workshops, to get the creative juices flowing and to get all stakeholders involved.
+We like to incorporate a number of interactive exercises into our workshops to start the creative juices flowing and ensure all stakeholders are involved.
 As well as summarising goals and expectations, we also spent some time towards the end of the day analysing existing data capture designs, to identify positives, issues, opportunities and new thinking.

 Over the years we have become accustomed to pushing the boundaries of WordPress on high traffic, high scale sites.
 Originally we also considered delivering this project using WordPress, but during the initial stages of the build it became evident that there were other alternatives to be explored.
 The complexity of the client’s brief, requiring a system to be accessed by several different endpoints, linked to a central database, meant we departed from WordPress; instead we developed a bespoke implementation on the Yii framework.
 Not only did this simplify workflow and back-end development, but also resulted in improved user control and access.